OuhscBbmc/StatisticalComputing/README.md

-File Repository for the *Statistical Computing User Group*
+﻿File Repository for the *Statistical Computing User Group*
 ============
 Welcome to the file repository for the OUHSC's *Statistical Computing User Group*.
 In the spring of 2015, our regular meeting time is 10-11am on the first Tuesday of each month.